Medical Information

 GLP-1, glucagon-like peptide-1.

-In three randomized clinical trials to assess the safety and efficacy of Wegovy® for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity, the following adverse reactions were reported in ≥2% of Wegovy®-treated patients and more frequently than with placebo1:
+In three randomized clinical trials to assess the safety and efficacy of subcutaneous Wegovy® for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity, the following adverse reactions were reported in ≥2% of Wegovy®-treated patients and more frequently than with placebo1:

 • nausea